Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

 with the real number $a \in (0.5,1)$, used to fine-tune the initial states to optimize the protocol and ensure equal cheating probabilities of Alice and Bob. \item Bob picks a random measurement basis $\beta_i$ for each pulse.
 If Bob has not detected any of the $K$ pulses, the protocol aborts, otherwise the first detection event is $j$. \item Bob picks a random number $b_j$ and sends it to Alice via a classical channel together with the index $j$. \item Alice reveals her corresponding basis and bit value ($\alpha_j,c_j$) to Bob. \item Whenever the same basis was used ($\alpha_j = \beta_j$), Bob confirms whether he measured the same state $|\phi_{\alpha_j,c_j} \rangle$ or aborts if the states disagree. \item If Bob has not aborted, the outcome of the coin flip is ${ c_j \bigoplus b_j}$ \end{enumerate}

-The probability $P_{\text{AB}}$ that this protocol aborts even if neither party has cheated depends on different protocol parameters such as the number $K$ of pulses sent per coin flip, the transmission $\eta_{\text{Bob}}$ of Bob's receiver module, the detection efficiency $\eta_{\text{Det}}$ of Bob's detector, the detection error $e$, the mean number of photons per pulse $\mu$ and the photon statistics of the employed light source.
-The latter also crucially affects the protocol performance as discussed in the following.
-Phase-randomized weak coherent pulses follow a Poisson distribution, i.e. the probability $p_n$ that a pulse contains $n$ photons depends on the mean photon number $\mu$ according to $p_{n}=\frac{e^{-\mu} \mu^{n}}{n!}$.
+The probability of aborting when both parties do not attempt to cheat~$P_{\text{AB}}$ depends on different protocol parameters such as the number~$K$ of pulses sent per coin flip, the transmission~$\eta_{\text{Bob}}$ inside Bob's receiver setup, the photon detection efficiency~$\eta_{\text{Det}}$ of Bob's detector, the detection error~$e$, the mean number of photons per pulse~$\mu$ and the photon statistics of the employed light source. \\ It is important to note that the photon statistics of the employed light source crucially affect the protocol performance as discussed in the following.
+Phase-randomized weak coherent pulses follow a Poisson distribution, i.e. the probability~$p_n$ that a pulse contains $n$ photons depends on the mean photon number $\mu$ according to $p_{n}=\frac{e^{-\mu} \mu^{n}}{n!}$.
 In contrast, the photon statistics of a deterministic single-photon source, as used in our implementation, is limited by experimental imperfections only.
 In this case, the amount of multi-photon contribution can be upper-bounded via the anti-bunching value $g^{(2)}(0)$ as \cite{waks2002security}